garrandall/popular-music-data/tracks/having-a-party-sam-cooke.md

 Everybody's swinging
 Sally's doing that twist now
-if you take request, I....
+if you take request, I...
 I got a few for you
 play that song called Soul Twist play that one called I Know